citation-file-format/cff-initializer-javascript/README.dev.md

 ### (1/2) Preparation

 1. Verify that the information in `CITATION.cff` is correct
+2. Generate an updated version of `.zenodo.json` if needed using `cffconvert`
-1. Make sure the version field in `package.json` is correct
+3. Make sure the version field in `package.json` is correct
-3. By running `npm run lint` make sure the linter does not complain
+4. By running `npm run lint` make sure the linter does not complain
-4. Run the unit tests with `npm run test:unit:ci`
+5. Run the unit tests with `npm run test:unit:ci`
-5. Make sure that github.io page is up to date
+6. Make sure that github.io page is up to date
-6. Check whether the [Publish](https://github.com/citation-file-format/cff-initializer-javascript/actions/workflows/publish.yml) workflow worked recently and it was successful
+7. Check whether the [Publish](https://github.com/citation-file-format/cff-initializer-javascript/actions/workflows/publish.yml) workflow worked recently and it was successful

 ### (2/2) GitHub